-National Records of Scotland use the Chiang II method when calculating life expectancy figures.
-Office for National Statistics (ONS) and Information Services Division (ISD) also use this method for calculating life expectancy.
+NRS use the Chiang II method1 when calculating life expectancy figures.
+ONS and ISD also use this method for calculating life expectancy.
 The methodology of calculating life expectancy is published by ONS in the following report, Government Statistical Service Methodology (GSSM) series - number 33 Life expectancy at birth: methodological options for small populations which can be found within the GSSM series section of their website.
+The Chiang II method is also used to estimate the variance for all of the age groups up to and including 85 to 89 years.
+As Chiang II cannot be used to calculate the variance of the final age group of 90 years and over, the Silcocks method2 is used to enable confidence intervals to be calculated for the final age group.